Biochemical & Molecular NutritionDoctor of Philosophy (Ph.D.)

-Students in the Biochemical and Molecular Nutrition Area of Study will acquire core competencies in human nutrition; biochemistry, molecular biology, and metabolism; bioinformatics; cell biology; genetics; human health; and skills to prepare them as principal investigators and team leaders (e.g., grant writing, personnel management, media interactions).
+Students in the Biochemical and Molecular Nutrition area of study will develop the skills needed to prepare them as principal investigators and leaders (e.g., grant writing, personnel management, media interactions, etc.) while acquiring core competencies in the following areas:

 The Interdepartmental Nutrition Program bridges the departments of Nutrition & Health Sciences, Animal Science, and Food Science & Technology.
 Integrating the expertise of three departments allows students greater flexibility in tailoring their research and coursework to their personal and professional interests.
 The program offers an extensive curriculum and a wide range of research opportunities.